-The last (or at any rate, the most recent) class which I took at L. A. City College was Art 620.
+The last (or at any rate, the most recent until 2021) class which I took at L. A. City College was Art 620.
 The Illustration class.

 I had very much looked forward to taking it, but I ended up having to drop due to a piece of bad planning.

 I did produce a few assignments for it at least, and got as far as the midterm.
 And I will admit to having been rather pleased with my midterm.
 Which was a storyboard.
 The storyboard could be for a comic book, or a commercial, or whatever.
 But it needed to be a storyboard and it needed to be done to a given format (1949x1060 pxls.
 That’s rather too large for a web page.
 The image below is much reduced).

-Mine ended up being a repurposing of one of the (several) aborted projects in which I have been engaged over the years.
+The basic concept was a repurposing of one of the (several) aborted projects in which I have been engaged over the years.
 This particular one never went anywhere.
-Which was arther a pity.
+Which was rather a pity.
 Consequently, it has a backstory.

 Back in the 1980s when cable TV was the “big new thing”, a friend of mine got swept up into a project of putting together a show for cable.
 Rather a lot of people were engaged in similar projects about that time.
 The new cable companies were hungry for content, and quite a few people made a go of it.

 My friend and her partners almost did.
 Unfortunately they lost focus (which also happened a lot).
 But, during the period that the project was active, one of the partners got the idea that they ought to form a real production company, and do several different shows.
 And for that, he was sure that they would need a company logo to run for their shows openings (like the NBC peacock, or some such thing).

-He turned up with one of those enamel pins that people were collecting around that time.
-It was of a frog and a rainbow, and they asked me whether I could design an animated logo from it.
+He came up with one of those enamel pins that people were collecting around that time.
+It was of a frog and a rainbow, and they asked me whether I could design an animated logo based on it.